annaredmo/FYP/README.md

 	- set the following environment variables
 		- MYSQL_USER <username>
 		- MYSQL_PASSWORD <password>
+        OR change the values in the app.py

 # INSTALL APPLICATION
-	- unzip FYP-MASTER.zip into you folder (venv)
+	- unzip FanTrax.zip into you folder (venv)
-	- cd into FYP_MASTER
+	- cd into FanTrax

 # INSTALL PACKAGES
 	- pip install -r requirements.txt

 # INSTALL MYSQL DATABASE
 	- python create_database.py (make sure you set env variables OR edit script and set manually) OR create the database fan_tracks using MySQL)

 # RUN FanTrax
 	- flask run OR python app.py
 	- Open Web Browser on 127.0.0.1:5000

 # OVERVIEW
-	- The Database is pre-loaded with users and Playlists - try username:coolguy password:123
+	- The Database is pre-loaded with users and Playlists - to login to this app you can use username:coolguy password:123 (different to the spotify account).
+Many app user accounts can use the one spotify account.
 	- On Login or Register you will be directed to Spotify to authenticate - on completion you will be brought back to FanTrax - you have to complete this step
+    - If you do not have a Spotify account - this account and password are available until August 2023 username:annaredmo@gmail.com password:fyppassword

-# POSSIBLE ISSUE
+# POSSIBLE ISSUES
+    - multiple FanTrax servers running on the one machine could cause issues.
+As session data persists in memory